CaptorAB/openseries/README.md

 ## Development Instructions

 These instructions assume that you have a compatible Python version installed on your machine and that you are OK to install this project in a virtual environment.
 If not, feel free to do it your own way.

+The OpenTimeSeries and OpenFrame classes are both subclasses of the [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/).
+Please refer to its documentation for information on any attributes or methods inherited from this model.

 ### Windows Powershell